 The Pepperstone Razor account offers tighter spreads than the standard account.
 Traders have access to raw spreads from 0.0 pips with a commission charge applied, which makes this account type popular with scalpers.

 The Standard account, on the other hand, has easier to understand pricing terms.
-A standard account has a 1 pip mark up on the spread with no commission charges applied, instead commission is built into the spread.
+A standard account has an average of 0.77 pip mark up on the spread with no commission charges applied, instead commission is built into the spread.

 Standard accounts come with leverage rates that are in-line with the industry standard.
 The maximum leverage is 1:30 but for some products the cap is set at a rate lower than that..